Busting The Myth of "No Absolute Truth" And Explaining Absolute Truth

 The Absolute Resolution

-Though, as I've said before, philosophy is contested on almost every level on both sides of a debated topic, the common resolution for "no absolute truth" is often countered with the logical determination--"If it is absolutely true that there is "no absolute truth", then, there is absolute truth.".
+Though, as stated before, philosophy (and it's expounding on any topic) is contested on almost every level on both sides of any topic, the common resolution for "no absolute truth" is often countered with the logical determination--"If it is absolutely true that there is "no absolute truth", then, there is absolute truth.".

 That sounds pretty logical and sound right?
 It's a circular argument that, though entertaining some interesting philosophical views, is somewhat resolved.